 Many people are prevented from participating fully in society by barriers that prevent them from realising all of their human rights.
 These barriers take many forms - physical barriers like buildings without wheelchair access, financial barriers like not having enough income to meet the costs of work, support or care, and cultural barriers like stigma or abuse.

-The Commission promotes, protects and monitors the implementation of the United Nations Convention on the Rights of Persons with Disabilities - a special international treaty that protects the human rights of disabled people.
+The Commission promotes, protects and monitors the implementation of the United Nations Convention on the Rights of Persons with Disabilities - an international treaty that protects the human rights of disabled people.

 Known as CRPD, the Convention makes clear that disabled people have the same rights as non-disabled people, but are often disabled by the barriers they face in society.
 The Convention sets out what should be done to break down the barriers that prevent disabled people from realising all of their human rights.

 The UK has been a party to the Convention since 2009.
 This means the Scottish Government has explicit duties to promote, protect and ensure the human rights of disabled people.
 Although the Convention does not form part of Scotland's domestic law directly, it can be used to help interpret the rights that are contained in the Human Rights Act 1998.

 Together with the Equality and Human Rights Commission, the Northern Ireland Human Rights Commission and the Equality Commission of Northern Ireland, the Scottish Human Rights Commission has been designated as part of the UK's Independent Monitoring Mechanism for the Convention (UKIM).